insarlab/MintPy/docs/README.md

 The Miami INsar Time-series software in PYthon (MintPy) is an open-source package for Interferometric Synthetic Aperture Radar time series analysis.
 It reads the stack of interferograms (coregistered and unwrapped) in [ISCE](https://github.com/isce-framework/isce2), GAMMA, [ARIA](https://github.com/aria-tools/ARIA-tools), [SNAP](http://step.esa.int/) or ROI_PAC format, and produces three dimensional (2D in space and 1D in time) ground surface displacement in line-of-sight direction.
 It includes a routine time series analysis (`smallbaselineApp.py`) and some independent toolbox.

 This package was called PySAR before version 1.1.1.
 For version 1.1.2 and onward, we use MintPy instead.
+This is research code provided to you "as is" with NO WARRANTIES OF CORRECTNESS.
+Use at your own risk.

 ### 1. [Installation](./installation.md) ###